 Under Grant Giles at Aeromax Team Berkel has gone back to basics in an attempt to bring his swimming up to ‘front pack’ speed.
 He has been focusing on technique and the basics and doing a quality 20kms a week in the pool consistently which he has never done before.
 He is lucky in that he has training partners like Clayton Fettell and Joey Lampe who are very fast swimmers.
 The Hell of the West is a hit out for Tim that is designed to get his race brain engaged before he heads down to Geelong for next weekend’s long course triathlon.

-Berkel is travelling to Goondiwindi for a bit of a fun weekend with good mate, Kiwi Adam Gordon.
+Berkel is traveling to Goondiwindi for a bit of a fun weekend with good mate, Kiwi Adam Gordon.

 Ollie Whistler has only recently picked up training after taking a solid three weeks off over Xmas.
 He won the Nowra triseries Olympic Distance race off one and a half weeks training.
 He just managed to hold out a fast finishing David Mainwaring who went on to take out the Canberra Sprint distance race last weekend.
 In 2011 Ollie won Yeppoon 70.3 ahead of Matty White and in 2010 he won the Canberra Half Ironman.